muwnawn/data_portfolio/_posts/2022-11-20-App Data Analysis by Python.md

     <em>Most common categories of "Family" genre on Google Play Store.</em>
 </p>

+So, we found that **most common apps in both platforms are for entertainment**.

 ### Most popular genre
-So, we found that most common apps in both store are for entertainment.
 Now we'd like to get an idea about the kind of apps that have most users.

 #### On App Store